…and shrink that enormous Capture One catalog file

-Capture One Pro 11, on the other hand, is an outright replacement for Adobe Lightroom.
-It’s faster, has more powerful tools (including layers), and does not require a subscription!
+Capture One Pro 11, on the other hand, is an excellent Adobe Lightroom alternative.
+Capture One is faster, has more powerful tools (including layers), and does not require a subscription!
 If only Phase One’s marketing reach matched that of Adobe’s (or Affinity’s for that matter), more photographers might learn that they’ve had a wonderful Lightroom alternative just waiting for them all along.

-I did have one issue, however, with the configuration options of Capture One.
-Although it was simple enough to import images into Capture One while keeping those big RAW files on my external RAID, the preview and thumbnail images that Capture One created could only be stored in the catalog file itself, which is actually a macOS package.
-This is not unlike Apple’s Photos app, and it does keep things simple for smaller catalogs.
+I do have one issue, however, with the configuration options of Capture One.
+Although it is simple enough to import images into Capture One while keeping those big RAW files on my external RAID, the preview and thumbnail images that Capture One creates can only be stored in the catalog file itself, which is actually a macOS package.
+This is not unlike Apple’s Photos app, and it makes sense for smaller catalogs.

 However, the size of the preview files is not trivial.
 For a large library, the catalog file can reach many gigabytes, even while the database file itself is only a few hundred megabytes.
 I would much rather store those preview files on the external SSD that I reserve specifically for caches.
 That way I don’t waste precious space on my internal SSD, and I can exclude that drive from my various backup services.
 There’s not much point wasting bandwidth and storage space by constantly backing up new preview files that can always be recreated if lost, and, in my particular case, the catalog file size had surpassed the single file size limit for syncing with iCloud Drive, which is a critical part of my workflow.

 I was unable to find an answer in the Capture One user forum, but I eventually, and accidentally, stumbled on a solution while testing the command.
 For whatever reason, Capture One creates a standalone database file when exporting a backup and separates out the preview image cache into its own directory.